ArdaGurcan/occupancy-map-generator/README.md

 # Occupancy Map Generator
-Generates occupancy map from OpenStreetMap data and transfers it onto a numpy array
+Generates occupancy map from OpenStreetMap data given start latitude & longitude and end latitude & longitude then transfers it into a numpy array.

 Leaflet.js Route             |  Generated Occupancy Map
 :-------------------------:|:-------------------------: